As we learn about the harmful effects of indoor air pollution, home air purification is gaining popularity and use.

 A Close Look at the Best Home Air Purifiers

-The first filter in the EJ120 is a pleated carbon filter that uses our proprietary gas filter media, which can remove many gases and odors.
+The mod has a real HEPA filter and an activated carbon filter that can remove many gases and odors.
 Our carbon filter was improved to give it 50% more carbon surface area, so it is extremely effective for removing a wide range of gases.

 Best Small Bedroom Air Purifier